-Today, with the help from the next generation of the family, and under the leadership of Ted Wampler Jr., Wampler's has seen tremendous growth and its products are enjoyed by families all over the southeast.
-Wampler's now operates out of a modern facility powered entirely by sustainable energy.
-There have been a lot of changes over the years, but Wampler’s Farm Sausage is still being run by the same family from the farm where it all began over 75 years ago.
+With the help from the next generation of the family and under the leadership of Ted’s son, Ted Jr., the company has seen tremendous growth, and its products are enjoyed by families all over the country.
+Riley and Ted’s original methods still live at the heart of Wampler’s process, and the family remains committed to responsibly producing the best sausage—on the farm where it all began more than 80 years ago.